UML-Cyber-Security/CCDC_Practice_Infrastructure/Proxmox/4-ImportOvaFromVirtualBox.md

 mkdir /mnt/pve/ccdc2024Storage/images/130
 ```

-# Convert the VMDK to Proxmox VM's format (vmdk -> qcow2)
+## Convert the VMDK to Proxmox VM's format (vmdk -> qcow2)
-This method is slightly more reliable than another guide that would try to import the vmdk directly and use the `--convert qcow2` flag.
+This method is slightly more reliable than another method that tries to import the vmdk directly and use the `--convert qcow2` flag.

 For this method, you will be using the `qemu-img` command.
 The format is: